alecryanhunter/Employee-Tracker/README.md

 This prompts the user to select two employees.
 The first will be the employee whose manager will be changed, and the second is the first's new manager.
 ### Delete Options
 Each of the three "Delete A(n) ___" options allow the user to select a respective entry in the table to delete.

-## Installation
-Follow these instructions in order to use this program on your local machine.

-1. Clone the repository to your local machine.
-2. Navigate to the Employee-Tracker folder.
-3. Run the `npm i` command.
-4. Login to MySql using the command `mysql -uUSER -pPASSWORD`, replacing `USER` and `PASSWORD` with your relevant credentials.
-5. In the SQL command line, run the commands `SOURCE db/schema.sql;` and `SOURCE db/seeds.sql;` in that order, then `exit` your SQL command line.

 ## Future Development
 This project is one that I see a lot of potential for refinement in.
 My code is clunky and poorly organized, and is also just in one long file.
 I'd like to split out the different options into a seperate file or even multiple files to make things easier.
 On a smaller scale, I'd like to adjust my code to rely less on `.then()`, if possible.
 Putting validations on the inputs would also be very helpful.